microsoft/ethr/README.md

 Todo list work items are shown below.
 Contributions are most welcome for these work items or any other features and bugfixes.

 * Test Ethr on other Windows versions, other Linux versions, FreeBSD and other OS
-* Support for UDP bandwidth & latency testing
-* Support for HTTPS bandwidth, latency, requests/s
-* Support for HTTP latency and requests/s
-* Support for ICMP bandwidth, latency and packets/s
+* Support for UDP latency, TraceRoute and MyTraceRoute

 # Contributing